Two-loop vacuum polarization in a Coulomb field: Summary

 \section{Summary}

 We performed calculations of Coulomb corrections to the leading-order two-loop vacuum-polarization potential derived 70 years ago by G. K{\"a}ll{\'e}n and A. Sabry \cite{kaellen:55}.
-Specifically, we derived the two-loop vacuum-polarization potentials $V_{23}$, $V_{25}$, and $V_{27}$ which have three, five, and seven Coulomb interactions inside the vacuum-polarization loop, respectively.
+Specifically, we derived the two-loop vacuum-polarization potentials $V_{23}$, $V_{25}$, and $V_{27}$ that are induced by Feynman diagrams with three, five, and seven Coulomb interactions inside the vacuum-polarization loop, respectively.
 The potentials were computed in momentum representation and stored on a grid.
+Furthermore, we evaluated expectation values of these potentials with the reference-state wave function and obtained the corresponding energy shifts for H-like ions in a wide range of nuclear charges $Z$.
+In the limit of small $Z$, our results agree with the analytical result of Krachkov and Lee \cite{lee_krachkov_2023}.

+Our calculation eliminates one of the two largest uncertainties in theoretical values of the two-loop Lamb shift and represents an important step towards completing the long-standing project of calculating of the full set of one-electron two-loop QED effects.

-Furthermore, we evaluate expectation values of these potentials with the reference-state wave function and obtain the corresponding energy shifts.
-In the limit of small nuclear charges, our results agree with the analytical result of Krachkov and Lee \cite{lee_krachkov_2023}.
-Our calculation drastically reduces the uncertainty of the two-loop vacuum-polarization correction to transition energies, even for high-$Z$ ions such as uranium.
-Comparison of the updated theoretical predictions for the $2p_j$-$2s$ transition energies in bismuth and uranium with available experiments results yields some of the best tests of bound-state QED theory in the region of strong nuclear binding field.
-We find excellent agreement in the case of bismuth but a small ($1.4$ - $2.0\sigma$) tension for uranium, which could be caused by the insufficient knowledge of the nuclear charge radius.
+Comparison of the updated theoretical predictions for the $2p_j$-$2s$ transition energies in bismuth and uranium with available experiments results yields some of the best tests of bound-state QED theory in the strong nuclear binding field.
+We find excellent agreement in the case of bismuth but a small tension of $1.4$ - $2.0\sigma$ for uranium, which may stem from the insufficient knowledge of the nuclear charge radius.

+In the future, it might be worthwhile to obtain the potentials $V_{2j}$ in the coordinate representation, which is much more convenient for practical applications than the momentum one.
+This could be achieved through a numerical Fourier transformation, but it requires further knowledge of the behaviour of the potentials near $\vsp{p}=0$ and $\vsp{p}=\infty$.

 \ \\ \ \\